Prashant0664/Codeforces-Dark-Theme-Extension/Readme.md

 6. Click on Load Unpackd
 7. Upload downloaded folder
 8. Refresh the codeforces page!

 _Note: Upload the root folder i.e. Codeforces-Dark-Theme-Extension_

+### Feel free to give feedback or raise any query in issues